News

 The various medals from the 1873 Vienna World's Fair are now being presented for the first time in a showcase in the Coin Cabinet as part of the exhibition series Curator's Choice.

-On view until March 31, 2024.
+On view until December 31, 2024.